NEED TO APPLY?

 WHERE CAN YOU GET HELP WITH YOUR APPLICATION?

 You can apply for benefits online at the SSA website no matter where you live.
-If you live in Utah, you can find out about Utah SSD benefits.
-You will need medical records to support your SSD and SSI application.
-If you don’t have health insurance, this website lists resources for you.
+If you live in Utah, you can learn about Utah SSD benefits.
+You will need medical records to support your SSDI and SSI application.
+If you don’t have health insurance, this website lists resources for you to find a doctor.
 Read our website to find free and low cost medical care in Utah.

 If you live in Las Vegas, Henderson, or Reno, then we have Nevada SSDI benefit information.
-Go here if you need help filing for SSD and SSI benefits in Nevada.
-Also, you can learn more information about California SSD benefits.
+If you need help filing for SSDI and SSI benefits in Nevada, then call us.
+Also, you can learn information about California SSD benefits.

-Likewise, read here if you need more information about Colorado SSD benefits.
-Finally, Idaho SSDI and SSI benefit information can also be found on your website.
-The SSD program is a federal program, which means that your can be paid benefits in any state that you live.
+Likewise, we have information about Colorado SSD benefits.
+Finally, we have Idaho SSDI and SSI benefit information.
+The SSD program is a federal program, which means that you can be paid benefits in any state that you live.
 As long as you work and pay your taxes.

 WE WILL TELL YOU IF YOU QUALIFY FOR SSD BENEFITS

-To learn about your legal options, call our law firm Speak to one of our attorneys and our intake staff today.
-You can also contact us online and we will call you.
+To learn about your legal options, call our law firm.
+Speak to one of our attorneys or our intake staff today.
+You can also contact us online.
+If you leave your number, then we will call you back.

 Our attorneys practice in Utah, California, and Nevada.
 We also represent clients in Idaho, Arizona, Washington, and other states.
 Find out information about how to apply for Idaho SSDI and SSI benefits.
-Additionally, read here for more information about Utah SSDI and SSI benefits.
+Additionally, learn information about Utah SSDI and SSI benefits.

 Our main office is in Salt Lake City, Utah.
 However, there are also hearing offices in Las Vegas, San Francisco, Oakland.
 Our office represents clients in court in all of those places.